University of California-Berkeley School of Law (Boalt Hall), Berkeley, California J.D., 1993

 Contributing Writer, “The Practitioner’s Guide to Suspension and Debarment” (1996)

 Pro Bono / Community Service

 Represented numerous indigent clients pursuant to Criminal Justice Act appointments in wide variety of cases involving mortgage fraud, Internet pharmaceutical distribution, and other subjects.

 Clients and Industries

-During his career, Danny has represented many different institutions, executives, and professionals in a wide array of industries.
+During his career, Daniel has represented many different institutions, executives, and professionals in a wide array of industries.
 He has served clients in some industries on multiple occasions, including clients in the musical recording, media, high-tech, e-commerce, pharmaceutical, and financial services industries.

 Practice Areas and Experience

-Danny is a partner with nearly 20 years of experience in handling both civil and criminal matters in the state and federal courts, and representing clients in proceedings before various regulatory bodies, including the United States Securities and Exchange Commission.
+Daniel is a partner with nearly 20 years of experience in handling both civil and criminal matters in the state and federal courts, and representing clients in proceedings before various regulatory bodies, including the United States Securities and Exchange Commission.

 In civil matters, he has represented companies, executives and professionals in many complex business disputes, including matters involving breaches of contracts, breaches of fiduciary duties, shareholder litigation, trade secret theft and employment issues.
 He has also represented media organizations, recording companies, high-tech companies and other enterprises in cases implicating First Amendment interests, federal copyright laws and/or e-commerce laws (such as Digital Rights Acts or the Communications Decency Act).